 \subsection{Portfolio and Optimization Problem}

-We describe the self-financing trading of an investor by the initial capital $x_0>0$ and the $\mathbb{F}^H$-adapted trading strategy $\pi=(\pi_t)_{t\in[0,T]} $ where $\pi_t\in\R^{\nAktien}$.
-Here $\pi_t^{i}$ represents the proportion of wealth invested in the $i$-th stock at time $t$.
-The assumption that $\pi$ is $\mathbb{F}^H$-adapted models that investment decisions have to be based on information available to the $H$-investor which he obtains from from observing assets prices ($H=R$) combined with expert opinions ($H=\HC,\HD$) or with the drift process ($H=F$).
+The self-financing trading of an investor can be described by the initial capital $x_0>0$ and the $\mathbb{F}^H$-adapted trading strategy $\pi=(\pi_t)_{t\in[0,T]} $ with $\pi_t\in\R^{\nAktien}$.
+The $i$-th component $\pi_t^{i}$ represents the proportion of the current portfolio wealth invested in the $i$-th stock at time $t$.
+The assumption that $\pi$ is $\mathbb{F}^H$-adapted reflects that investment decisions have to be based only on information available to the $H$-investor.
+These are observations of assets returns for $H=R$, returns combined with expert opinions for $H= Z_n,Z_\lambda ,\HD$, or returns combined with the drift process for $H=F$.
 Following the strategy $\pi$ the investor generates a wealth process $(X_t^{\pi})_{t\in [0,T]}$ whose dynamics reads as

 We denote by